Beach House: Live performances

 On July 26, 2012, they performed the Bloom cuts "Wild" and "Wishes" on Late Night with Jimmy Fallon.

 On October 17, 2015, the band performed "One Thing" from their album Thank Your Lucky Stars (which debuted the same night) on The Late Show with Stephen Colbert.
 Beach House performed at Coachella 2016 as well as Pickathon 2016 outside of Portland, Oregon and FYF Fest 2016 in Los Angeles, California.
 On July 15, 2016, the band headlined the Pitchfork Music Festival in Chicago, Illinois.
 On August 13 the band played at the Eaux Claires music festival in Eau Claire, Wisconsin.
+In a 2016 interview, Beach House stated that they prefer performing at smaller venues rather than arenas, which were never part of "Beach House destiny".

 "I believe that our show now with 7 material, visually and musically, is the best it's ever been.
 It evolved over a long period of time and it's a vision now.
 At first, it was just an idea, but now it's an experience….
 We want to make people leave themselves.
 Any good artistic experience is like that," adds Scally.
 In March 2018, the band announced an extensive tour itinerary that started at the end of April in the States and took them through the fall to Europe.
 In August 2019, Beach House added new tour dates in the US, including stops in Burlington and Cleveland, as well as Grand Rapids and Milwaukee, appearing at Osheaga festival in Montreal, Psycho Fest in Las Vegas, and Bellwether Music Festival in Waynesville, OH.